Prior-free cosmological parameter estimation of Cosmicflows-4: Introduction

-Such catalogs combining both redshifts and distances have demonstrated their relevance for cosmology.
-They enabled the discovery of the accelerated expansion of the Universe \citep{Riess1998, Perlmutter1999}; yield a local value of $H_0$ \citep[see][for a review on the $H_0$ tension]{DiValentino2025}; permit the constraining of cosmological parameters such as $f\sigma_8$ \citep[\eg{}][]{Carreres2023, Rosselli2025} or $\Omega_M$ \citep{Brout2022}; test non-standard models such as $w_0w_a$CDM \citep{Brout2022}; explore anisotropies in the expansion of the Universe \citep{Giani2024, Boubel2025, Kalbouneh2025} and discuss the misalignment between local motion and CMB dipole \citep[\eg{}][]{Sorrenti2023}.
-Locally, peculiar velocities have been used to map the Large Scale Structure \citep[\eg{}][]{Courtois2013,Valade2024} and the discovery of local dynamical structures such as the Great Attractor \citep{Dressler1987}, the Laniakea basin of attraction \citep{Tully2014} or the dipole repeller \citep{Hoffman2017}.
-Last but not least, measurements of peculiar velocities can capture the so-called ``moments'' of the velocity field \citep[][namely the dipole, quadrupole, etc]{Regos1989}, which can be easily compared to theoretical predictions, providing a valuable test for cosmological models.
+Catalogs combining redshifts and distances have demonstrated their relevance for cosmology.
+They enabled the discovery of the accelerated expansion of the Universe \citep{Riess1998, Perlmutter1999}, yielded a local value of $H_0$ \citep[see][for a review on the $H_0$ tension]{DiValentino2025}, permitted us to constrain cosmological parameters such as the growth factor $f\sigma_8$ \citep[\eg{}][]{Carreres2023, Rosselli2025} or the matter density parameter $\Omega_M$ \citep{Brout2022}, tested nonstandard models of (evolving) dark energy with cold dark matter (CDM) such as $w_0w_a$CDM \citep{Brout2022}, explored anisotropies in the expansion of the Universe \citep{Giani2024, Boubel2025, Kalbouneh2025a, Kalbouneh2025b, Stiskalek2025}, or investigated the misalignment between local motion and the Cosmic Microwave Background (CMB) dipole \citep[\eg{}][]{Sorrenti2023}.
+Locally, peculiar velocities have been used to map the large-scale structure \citep[\eg{}][]{Courtois2013,Valade2024} and the discovery of local dynamical structures such as the Great Attractor \citep{Dressler1987}, the Laniakea basin of attraction \citep{Tully2014}, or the dipole repeller \citep{Hoffman2017}.
+Last but not least, measurements of peculiar velocities can capture the so-called moments of the velocity field \citep[][namely the dipole, quadrupole, etc]{Regos1989}, which can be easily compared to theoretical predictions, providing a valuable test for cosmological models.
 This is the path we explore in this work.

-While systematic redshift surveys with sufficient precision became available in the mid-eighties \citep{DeLapparent1986}, measuring the physical distances to galaxies remains difficult.
-All distance measurements rely on essentially the same principle -- the comparison between the observed magnitude or size with an assumed absolute magnitude or size.
-In the Local Universe, where individual stars can be resolved, this is typically more accurate as the magnitude of stars at the tip of the red giant branch \citep{Lee1993} is a well-established standard candle.
-Beyond this region, absolute magnitudes need to be derived from scaling relations such as the Tully-Fisher \citep{Tully1977} or the Fundamental Plane relations \citep{Dressler1987}.
+While systematic redshift surveys with sufficient precision became available in the mid 1980s \citep{DeLapparent1986}, it remains difficult to measure the physical distances to galaxies.
+All distance measurements rely on essentially the same principle: the comparison between the observed magnitude or size with an assumed absolute magnitude or size.
+In the local Universe, where individual stars can be resolved, this is typically more accurate since (e.g.) the magnitude of stars at the tip of the red giant branch \citep{Lee1993} is a well-established standard candle.
+Beyond this region, absolute magnitudes need to be derived from supernovae and scaling relations such as the Tully-Fisher \citep{Tully1977} or the fundamental plane relations \citep{Dressler1987}.
+Supernovae, although observable to great distances, are rare, unfortunately.